 TGbe editor: Modify first paragraph of subclause 9.6.13.9 BSS transition management Request frame as follows (#5322):

-The BSS Transition Management Request frame (#2568)is transmitted by an AP(#2508) in response to a BSS Transition Management Query frame, or autonomously.
+The BSS Transition Management Request frame (#2568)is transmitted by an AP(#2508) or an AP affiliated with an AP MLD in response to a BSS Transition Management Query frame, or autonomously.
 The format of the BSS Transition Management Request frame Action field(#2568) is shown in Figure 9-923 (BSS Transition Management Request frame Action field(#2568) format).

 TGbe editor: Modify paragraphs 6 to 10 of subclause 9.6.13.9 BSS transition management Request frame as follows (#5322):

 The Preferred Candidate List Included (bit 0) field indicates whether the BSS transition candidate list included in this frame is a preferred candidate list or a list of known BSS transition candidates.
-The Preferred Candidate List Included bit set to 0 indicates that the receiving STA can ignore the BSS Transition Candidate List Entries field (see 11.21.7.3 (BSS transition management request)).
-The Preferred Candidate List Included bit set to 1 indicates that the sender expects the receiving STA to process this frame.
+The Preferred Candidate List Included bit set to 0 indicates that the receiving STA or non-AP MLD can ignore the BSS Transition Candidate List Entries field (see 11.21.7.3 (BSS transition management request)).
+The Preferred Candidate List Included bit set to 1 indicates that the sender expects the receiving STA or non-AP MLD to process this frame.

-The Abridged (bit 1) field indicates to the recipient of the frame the intended treatment of all BSSIDs not listed in the BSS Transition Candidate List Entries field.
-The AP sets the Abridged bit in the Request Mode field to 1 when a preference value of 0 is assigned to all BSSIDs that do NOT appear in the BSS Transition Candidate List.
-The AP sets the Abridged bit in the Request Mode field to 0 when the AP has no recommendation for or against any BSSID not present in the BSS Transition Candidate List Entries field.
+The Abridged (bit 1) field indicates to the recipient of the frame the intended treatment of all BSSIDs or AP MLDs not listed in the BSS Transition Candidate List Entries field.
+The AP or AP MLD sets the Abridged bit in the Request Mode field to 1 when a preference value of 0 is assigned to all BSSIDs or AP MLDs that do NOT appear in the BSS Transition Candidate List.
+The AP sets the Abridged bit in the Request Mode field to 0 when the AP or AP MLD has no recommendation for or against any BSSID or AP MLD not present in the BSS Transition Candidate List Entries field.

-The Disassociation Imminent (bit 2) field indicates whether the STA will be disassociated from the current AP.
-The value 1 in the Disassociation Imminent bit in the Request Mode field indicates that the STA is to be disassociated from the current AP, while the value 0 indicates that disassociation from the AP is not imminent.
+The Disassociation Imminent (bit 2) field indicates whether the STA or the non-AP MLD will be disassociated from the current AP or AP MLD.
+The value 1 in the Disassociation Imminent bit in the Request Mode field indicates that the STA or the non-AP MLD is to be disassociated from the current AP or AP MLD, while the value 0 indicates that disassociation from the AP or AP MLD is not imminent.

-The BSS Termination Included (bit 3) field indicates that the BSS Termination Duration field is included, the BSS is shutting down and the STA will be disassociated.
-The AP sets the BSS Termination Included bit in the Request mode field to 1 to indicate that the BSS is shutting down.
+The BSS Termination Included (bit 3) field indicates that the BSS Termination Duration field is included, the BSS or the AP MLD is shutting down and the STA or the non-AP MLD will be disassociated.
+The AP or AP MLD sets the BSS Termination Included bit in the Request mode field to 1 to indicate that the BSS or AP MLD is shutting down.
 The BSS Termination Included bit is 0 if no BSS Termination Duration information is included in the BSS Transition Management Request frame.

-The ESS Disassociation Imminent (bit 4) field indicates that the Session Information URL field is included, and that the STA will be disassociated from the ESS.
-The value 1 in the ESS Disassociation Imminent bit in the Request Mode field indicates that the STA is to be disassociated from the ESS, while the value 0 indicates that disassociation from the ESS is not imminent.
+The ESS Disassociation Imminent (bit 4) field indicates that the Session Information URL field is included, and that the STA or non-AP MLD will be disassociated from the ESS.
+The value 1 in the ESS Disassociation Imminent bit in the Request Mode field indicates that the STA or the non-AP MLD is to be disassociated from the ESS, while the value 0 indicates that disassociation from the ESS is not imminent.
 When the ESS Disassociation Imminent bit value is 1, a Session Information URL field is included in the BSS Transition Management Request frame.

 TGbe editor: Modify paragraph 11 of subclause 9.6.13.9 BSS transition management Request frame as follows (#5322):